-FDA to Medical Device Industry: Slow 510(k) Process is Your Fault
+FDA to Medical Device Industry: Slow 510(k) Review Process is Your Fault

 For those keeping score at home, the FDA’s new study essentially lays a bit over 80% of the blame on industry, and says it’s responsible for some of the rest.